 TV broadcasting is the biggest factor that has led to the extent of soccer’s global spread.
 It’s the most-watched sport worldwide, with the majority of viewers tuning in to games on their TVs.

 Broadcasting rights for soccer are some of the most valuable assets in television.
-For the 2019 – 2022 cycle, the English Premier League alone sold it’s TV broadcasting rights for $11.7 billion!
+For the 2019 – 2022 cycle, the English Premier League alone sold its TV broadcasting rights for $11.7 billion!

 Video games are a huge part of modern society, especially among youth.
 FIFA soccer video games have had a major influence on the increase in the popularity of soccer in the USA.

-Social Media
+People Shared Soccer on Social Media

-The current social media era has seen fans get more access to players and franchises than ever before.
 They also act as advertising and promotional channels for sponsors.
 Players have commercial value, as well as on-field value.

-Soccer’s Here to Stay
+Soccer’s Here to Stay – The Future of Soccer

 As you can see, there are many reasons for the growth of soccer globally.
 Perhaps some may have been more significant than others, but the main factor remains that people simply can’t get enough of it.

-No matter where you are, you’ll find people either playing, watching, or talking about it.
-Each year, we are seeing growing numbers of fans, as well as incredible sums of money being invested in the sport.
-Soccer is here to stay, and I for one am glad.
-For more useful guides, see the articles below or visit our home page.
+No matter where you’re, you’ll find people either playing, watching, or talking about it.
+Each year, we’re seeing growing numbers of fans, as well as incredible sums of money being invested in the sport.

 Related Questions